Siding Options for the Home

 for various reasons.
 Initially they offered the advantage of

-a pre-finished surface, but years afterward earned a reputation to result
+a pre-finished surface, but years afterward, these earned a reputation to result

-in chalking - that the industry tried to overcome with the advent of thin
+in chalking which resulted in the advent of thin

 vinyl coatings.
-The tougher steel is less chances of denting than aluminum,
+The tougher steel has less chances of denting than aluminum,

-noise passes through metal unless they have been installed over existing siding.
+noise passes through the metal unless they have been installed over existing siding.

 last.
-Another major drawback as that both metals conduct electricity and must
+Another major drawback - both metals conduct electricity and must

 be grounded by code in certain locales.